 The third type of ultrasound imaging is conducted using a transducer probe.
 This endoscope is inserted through the mouth to probe the esophagus and examine it along with the stomach or the heart.
 The doctor will provide a sedative medication so that the patient does not feel any discomfort or pain during the procedure.

 The procedure lasts from 30 to 45 minutes.
 After the examination is complete, the technician or doctor will wipe away the gel to end the procedure.

-Who is eligible for the treatment?
+Who is eligible for the Ultrasound?
 (When is the treatment done?)

 In the following cases, the doctor will recommend an ultrasound test:

-Who is not eligible for the treatment?
+Who is not eligible for the Ultrasound?

 An ultrasound examination is usually a relatively painless procedure that can be safely used even for a fetus in the womb.
 There are very few times that an ultrasound may not be recommended.

 For instance, if a patient is overweight, the imaging may be unclear.
 This occurs because it is difficult for the high-frequency sound waves to pass through the excess of tissue.
 In these cases, the doctor might recommend an MRI or an X-ray instead.